Pookacz/Testownik/README.md

 ## General info
 This is a project that should help you to learn for the exam by learning questions from previous years.
 All you need is to add all questions that you have to a file named "questions.js".
 After this you can start learning.
 Yes, it is that simple!

+#### This programme works only for questions with four answers and only one can be correct.

 ## How to Use

 Programme displays random question with 4 answers to it.